reflectoring/reflectoring.github.io/content/blog/simplify/2021-09-05-make-it-easy.md

 ---
 title: "Make it Easy"
-categories: [grow]
+categories: ["Simplify!"]
 date: 2021-09-05 09:00:00 +1100
 modified: 2021-09-05 09:00:00 +1100
-author: default
+authors: [tom]
 excerpt: "Easy work is smarter work than hard work.
 What you can do to make things easy."
-image:
+image:  images/stock/0109-baloons-1200x628-branded.jpg
-  auto: 0109-baloons
+url: make-it-easy
 ---

 We like telling other people that we're working hard.
 Hard work gains us respect.
 We just have to push through to get the results we want.
 Hard work is glorified.